ExitValue.ai

 How much do cybersecurity companies sell for?

-SMB cyber companies (sub-$25M ARR) typically sell for 2-5x revenue.
+SMB cyber companies (sub-$25M ARR) typically sell for a revenue-multiple range.
 Mid-market ($25M-$500M ARR) trades 5-8x with strong ARR growth.
-Premium platforms ($500M+) command 10-25x revenue — recent comps include Wiz at ~25x and CrowdStrike at 20x+ ARR.
+Premium platforms ($500M+) command a revenue-multiple range, recent comps include Wiz at ~25x and CrowdStrike at 20x+ ARR.

 What's a good NRR for a cybersecurity company?

 Above 110% net revenue retention is the threshold for premium multiples.
 100-110% is acceptable.
-Below 100% raises serious red flags — buyers will assume churn exceeds expansion and apply heavy discounts.
+Below 100% raises serious red flags, buyers will assume churn exceeds expansion and apply heavy discounts.

 Why do cybersecurity companies trade at higher multiples than generic SaaS?